Covid: Travel to the safest holiday destinations

 With the government’s announcement of the ‘traffic light’ travel system and the easing of the national lockdown, the likelihood of summer holidays is closer to fruition now more than ever.
 However, the dangers of the COVID-19 pandemic is still far from over.

-With that in mind, we at VIVO Clinic have compiled a list of possible vacation destinations.
+With that in mind, we at VIVO Body Studio have compiled a list of possible vacation destinations.
 At the time of writing this, these locations posed the least threat of a COVID-19 infection and offer minimal travel restrictions.
 They have the highest chance of taking a spot on the government’s green list.
 It is crucial, however, to keep in mind that this may change at any time if evidence surfaces of increasing dangers.
 Our advice is to stay up-to-date with the government travel regulations.

 You can also keep an eye on our travel advice page for real-time updates of travel restrictions and international coronavirus news.